Shanta Holdings Limited: History

 In 1988, Shanta entered the ready-made garment (RMG) sector, becoming one of the pioneers in exporting RMGs with companies such as Shanta Garments Ltd, Shanta Industries Ltd, Shanta Wash Works Ltd, GDS Chemicals Ltd, and Shanta Denims Ltd. In 2010, the group decided to focus on real estate development instead of the RMG sector and the group consequently sold their stake to Dewhirst Group Limited.

 In 1997, Shanta Group merged some of their assets with Tropica Group and Sepal Group to form STS Group.
-STS Group is the owner of Evercare Hospital Dhaka, International School of Dakar, and the DPS STS Schools, Dhaka.
+STS Group is the owner of Evercare Hospital Dhaka, International School Dhaka, and Glenrich International School, Dhaka.

-Some of the company's notable projects include the Safura Tower, Shanta Western Tower at Tejgaon, International School Dhaka (ISD) at Bashundhara, and Delhi Public School at Uttara.
+Some of the company's notable projects include the Safura Tower, Shanta Western Tower at Tejgaon, International School Dhaka (ISD) at Bashundhara, and Glenrich International School at Dhaka.
 Shanta Holding was also involved in the construction of Evercare Hospital Dhaka.
-Shanta is building Shanta Pinnacle, 40 storied, and Shanta Forum Twin Towers.
+Shanta's notable projects are Shanta Western Tower, Shanta Digonto, Shanta Pinnacle, Dhaka Tower - the very first project of Office for Metropolitan Architecture in Bangladesh and Shanta Forum Twin Towers.
 It constructed the building of Amari Hotel Dhaka.